BrodyGaudel/Event-Driven-Micro-Services-Architectures-with-CQRS-and-Event-Sourcing-AXON-and-Spring-Cloud/README.md

 -> Performance: Asynchronous with Message Buses that scale well (Scalability)

 ->From the events we can create several projections with different data models

+CQRS Command Query Responsability Segregation

+It is a pattern which consists in separating the reading part from the writing part of an application.

+-> Command: an external intention to modify the state of an object (insert, update, delete)

+-> Query: an intention to consult information or the state of an object (select)

+-> Event: symbolizes an action that has occurred in the system.

+-> Event Bus: a mechanism that allows events to be dispatched to event listeners (Event Handler), for example KAFKA or RabbitMQ